art-aliu/Project_2/README.md

 ## Testing

-I utlised my testing for each of the 4 services as seen below:
+I utlised my testing for each of the 4 services as seen below, getting 100% coverage on all tests.

 ![image](https://user-images.githubusercontent.com/101266740/167639537-ff9046e2-b9c6-4913-b221-eac7423a540b.png)